-People who are dependent on the hallucinogenic effects of LSD crave the drug for a variety of reasons.
-While it’s not physically addictive, some people develop a psychological addiction to LSD in a matter of days or weeks, depending on personal circumstances.
+People who have become dependent on the hallucinogenic effects of LSD crave the drug for a variety of reasons.
+While LSD is not physically addictive, some people develop a psychological addiction to LSD in a matter of days or weeks, depending on personal circumstances.

 How LSD Abuse Begins

-An addiction may be physical, psychological or both.
+An addiction may be physical, psychological, or both.
 Although LSD is one of the most potent hallucinogenic drugs, it is not physically addictive.
-However, the Drug Enforcement Administrationclassifies LSD as a Schedule I drug; listed drugs have no current accepted medical use and a severe potential for psychological or physical abuse.
+However, the Drug Enforcement Administration classifies LSD as a Schedule I drug; listed drugs have no current accepted medical use and carry potential for psychological or physical abuse.1

 Dangers of LSD Use